A proof system for graph (non)-isomorphism verification: McKay and Piperno's scheme

 \begin{exa}

-The search tree in Figure \ref{fig:invariant} may be pruned using either of the two types of pruning operations.
-For example, nodes with the node invariant $[2, 1]$ may be pruned, because a node with the node invariant $[2, 2]$ is present in the tree and $[2, 1] < [2, 2]$.
-Some nodes may also be pruned due to the automorphism $(a\ c)$, as illustrated in Figure \ref{fig:autprune}.
+The search tree in Figure~\ref{fig:invariant} can be pruned with either of the two types of pruning operations.
+For example, nodes with the node invariant $[2, 1]$ can be pruned, because a node with the node invariant $[2, 2]$ is present in the tree and $[2, 1] < [2, 2]$.
+Some nodes may also be pruned due to the automorphism $(a\ c)$, as shown in Figure~\ref{fig:autprune}.

 \end{exa}